Non-equilibrium dynamics of electron emission from cold and hot graphene under proton irradiation

+Characteristic properties of secondary electrons emitted from irradiated two-dimensional materials arise from multi-length and time-scale relaxation processes that connect the initial non-equilibrium excited electron distribution with their eventual emission.
+To understand these processes, which are critical for using secondary electrons as high-resolution thermalization probes, we combine first-principles real-time electron dynamics with modern experiments.
+Our data for cold and hot proton-irradiated graphene shows signatures of kinetic and potential emission and generally good agreement for electron yields between experiment and theory.
+The duration of the emission pulse is about 1.5 femtoseconds, indicating high time resolution when used as a probe.
+Our newly developed method to predict kinetic energy spectra shows good agreement with electron and ion irradiation experiments and prior models.
+We find that lattice temperature significantly increases secondary electron emission, whereas electron temperature has a negligible effect.

-Secondary electrons can be emitted from the surface of a target material under irradiation conditions upon impact of high-kinetic energy ions or electron projectiles.
-The energy spectra and spatial distribution of these emitted electrons play a crucial role, for example in modern light-ion microscopy and provide high-resolution surface morphology images of target materials with minimal collateral damage~\cite{fox_helium_2013, iberi_maskless_2015, hlawacek_helium_2014}.
-While the electronic stopping power and charge exchange between a projectile ion and the target material can be experimentally probed, e.g.\ using ion transmission microscopy, the emerging electron and ion dynamics within the target after irradiation mostly remain elusive in experiments.
-At the same time, the intensity and kinetic energy distribution of emitted secondary electrons is influenced by the electron and ion response in the target material.
-Hence, emitted secondary electrons can provide important insight into the target material itself \cite{werner_secondary_2020, hlawacek_helium_2014, niggas_ion-induced_2022}.
+Secondary electrons can be emitted from the surface of a target material upon impact of ions or electrons.
+The spectral and spatial distribution of the emitted electrons play a crucial role in modern light-ion microscopy since they provide high-resolution surface morphology images of target materials with minimal collateral damage~\cite{fox_helium_2013, iberi_maskless_2015, hlawacek_helium_2014}.
+The electronic stopping power and charge exchange between a projectile ion and the target material can be experimentally probed, e.g.\ using ion transmission microscopy.
+However, the emerging electron and ion dynamics within the target after irradiation and its impact on the intensity and kinetic energy distribution of emitted secondary electrons remains elusive in experiments.
+Hence, emitted secondary electrons can provide important insight e.g.\ into the electron and ion response of the target material \cite{werner_secondary_2020, hlawacek_helium_2014, niggas_ion-induced_2022}.